theuppercaseguy/Find-Yourself-A-Mentor/README.md

   4. Django-admin

 # Run On Your Machine?
-  1. Firstly, clone the repository using the git shell
+  1. Firstly, clone the repository using the git-shell
       - $ git clone https://github.com/theuppercaseguy/Find-Yourself-A-Mentor.git
   2. Goto the base directory of the project
      - cd Find-Yourself-A-Mentor